huginnuk/coraxfm/content/articles/2021-10-03_why_virtual_fd_cfo.md

 Title: Why do you need a Virtual Finance Director?
 Date: 2021-10-03
 Tags: Accounting, Finance Director, FD, Chief Finance Officer, CFO
-Summary: Reasons why you need a Virtual Finance Director in your business
+Summary: Why you need a Virtual Finance Director
+Image: pexels/pexels-pixabay-220301.jpg

 Whether you call it a Finance Director (FD) or a Chief Finance Officer (CFO), you need someone doing this role in your business - here's why.